oscillatingneutrino/E-commerce-/README.md

 Being a foreign site, TEMU must not only face tariffs, but also a growing sense of distrust amongst individuals worried about the security of their data.
 Their ability to give foreign clients trust in their system is largely limited by the amount of people who will relate their negative experiences; stories that are likely to gain more and more traction amongst social media.
 This issue has always existed, but customers likely chose to ignore the risks to their data as a compromise to the low prices of attractive items sponsored through social media sites like TikTok.
 Since tariffs have reduced this aspect, TEMU must instead choose to continue to reach out to content creators and influencers, and buy advertisement spots across all forms of media in order to retain some trust and keep an image of the brand in the memory of people.

+The issues with outreach are not limited to a foreign audience, however; TEMU must also compete with other sites, such as JD.com, Alibaba, and Douyin, the latter of which has integrated itself with social media.
+Thus, it is recommended to invest in appealing to their non-foreign audience and seek to popularize themselves further through individuals conducting live-streams, showcasing themselves using the site.

 ## Clarifications
+The currency used in this project is the Chinese Yuan; all of the reported numbers were presented and taken as unaudited.
 ## Acknowledgments